vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/027_svastyayanam/_index.md

 +++
 ## Comment
 Found in Pāipp. xix.
-For the use of the hymn with its predecessor by Kāuç., see under 26; it is also reckoned to the svastyayana gaṇa (25.
+For the use of the hymn with its predecessor by Kāuś., see under 26; it is also reckoned to the svastyayana gaṇa (25.
 36, note); and vs. 4 appears by itself near the beginning of the svastyayana ceremonies, in the same rite as hymns 26 and 27.

 ## Translations